jtimberman/jtimberman.github.com/source/_posts/2013-03-19-anatomy-of-a-test-kitchen-1-dot-0-cookbook-part-2.markdown

 My goal with these posts is to get some information out for folks to consider when examining Test Kitchen 1.0 alpha for their own projects.
-There's a lot more to Test Kitchen, such as managing non-cookbook projects.
+There's a lot more to Test Kitchen, such as managing non-cookbook projects, or even using other kinds of tests.
 We'll have more documentation and guides as we get the 1.0 release out.

 Enjoy!